M&A due diligence process: types, key steps, challenges, and solutions

 What is M&A due diligence?

-- Legal due diligence looks into the legal aspects of a transaction, including contracts, loans, property, and employment.
-Buyers conduct due diligence to uncover any potential liabilities or contractual obstacles in the deal and finalize the terms of the agreement.
-Clearly, the legal due diligence process could be seen as one of the safety measures to prevent the potential buyer from unnecessary lawsuits in the future.
+- Legal due diligence looks into the legal aspects of a transaction, including contracts, franchise agreements, and loans.
+Buyers conduct due diligence to uncover potential liabilities, governmental proceedings, threatened litigation, or contractual obligations.
+The goal is to address legal issues and shield a potential buyer from lawsuits in the future.

-- Commercial due diligence considers the market in which a business operates and, in turn, makes sure that the company’s business model and business plan will be able to withstand the challenges of the relevant market climate.
-It also helps to find a suitable valuation for the business deal and to plan for integration following the acquisition.
-Other types include environmental, tax, IT, and human resources due diligence.
+- Commercial due diligence considers the market in which a business operates and makes sure that the company’s business model and business plan will be able to withstand the challenges of the relevant market climate.

 Why is due diligence important?